Our heart is to see all children receive the care they deserve, and all carers receive the support and training they need.

-- recruit additional carers of all kinds for children in out of home care, including foster carers (respite, emergency, restoration, short term, long term), kinship carers, guardians and adoptive parents
+- Recruit carers of all kinds for children in out-of-home care, including foster carers (respite, emergency, restoration, short-term and long term), kinship carers, guardians and adoptive parents.

-- supplement training in the sector for carers to ensure training is available across the state on topics that will support carers in their critical role of caring for children
+- Provide extra training for carers across the state on topics that will support them in the important role of caring for children.

-- provide advocacy at a systemic level, as well as individual advocacy in some cases
+- Provide advocacy at a systemic level, as well as individual advocacy as required.

-Adopt Change believes that every child has the right to grow up in a safe, nurturing and stable family home, and that all families need the appropriate supports for children to thrive.
+Adopt Change believes that every child has the right to grow up in a safe, nurturing and stable family home, and that families need the appropriate support for children to thrive.

-Adopt Change works to raise community awareness of the importance of meeting these rights for children, encourage reform and empower Australians to work towards all children having positive life outcomes.
-We support capacity building of families to ensure that vulnerable children are able to remain within their birth family where possible.
-When that is not possible or safe, we advocate for other permanent options.
+Adopt Change works to raise community awareness of the importance of meeting these rights for children.
+We advocate for reform and to empower Australians to work towards all children having positive life outcomes.

-Operating the My Forever Family NSW program has seen Adopt Change move to being able to support more families and children in achieving stability and trauma informed care, all for better life outcomes.
-We are proud to have been selected to support our community in providing care supports for children.
+Operating the My Forever Family NSW program has enabled Adopt Change to support more families and children in achieving stability and better life outcomes through trauma-informed care .
+We are proud to support our community in providing care and support for children.

-Early Start partners with 41 early childhood education and care centres in regional, rural and remote areas, works with a number of community groups, and can be used as a conduit for early years intervention programs by utilising knowledge, facilities and people.
-Early Start also provides evidence-based professional development, helping to build knowledge, skills and leadership for people in the early years environment.
+Early Start partners with 41 early childhood education and care centres in regional, rural and remote areas.
+We work with a variety of community groups and provide evidence-based professional development, helping to build knowledge, skills and leadership for people in the early years environment.

 Continuum Consulting provide quality facilitation, consultation, supervision, assessments, policy writing and therapeutic and training services in the continuum of care from child protection through to adoption.